ibm-cloud-docs/direct-link/pricing.md

 You, the customer, must arrange connectivity and billing with your service providers, independently of IBM Cloud.
 See the list of Exchange and Connect providers at https://www.ibm.com/cloud/direct-link/partners.
 Direct Link Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA), which is usable by any service provider who can reach the **Meet Me Room** specified on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for that cross-connect in their quote to you; IBM Cloud does not order cross-connects on behalf of any customer.

 ## Pricing for IBM Cloud Exchange, Connect, and Dedicated
+{: #pricing-for-ibm-cloud-exchange-connect-and-dedicated}

-If your browser shows this table with speeds less than 1Gbps, use your mouse or trackpad to scroll this page horizontally, or click "Edit in GitHub" at the top of this page to see the raw file.
+If your browser shows these tables with speeds less than 1Gbps, use your mouse or trackpad to scroll this page horizontally.

 ## Pricing for Direct Link Exchange
+{: #pricing-for-direct-link-exchange}

 | Region | 50 mbps | 100 mbps | 200 mbps | 500 mbps | 1 Gbps |2 Gbps | 5 Gbps |
 |----|----|----|----|----|----|----|----|